 deposit, meaning no additional fees upon moving in.

 At some properties, the reservation deposit may be waived or refunded.
 Please contact us for specific details."
+These services are not typically provided in standard

 condominiums and apartments and are unique to student apartments, student halls,